-This first notification corresponds to an estimate of the maximum volume (upwards or downwards) that can is announced to be activated by the FSP{DA/ID} in the balancing perimeter of the BRPsource for each quarter of an hour of the activation period.

-The determination of this maximum This volume is calculated as follows:

-Elia calculates equal to the sum of the maximum contributions ("DP{DA/ID,max}") of volume in [MW] per Delivery Point for all the Delivery Points declared by the FSP{DA/ID} in his FSP-Notification 0 and located in the balancing perimeter of of the portfolio of the BRPsource (= ∑DP{DA/ID,max}).
+This first notification corresponds to an estimate of volume (upwards or downwards) that is announced to be activated by the $FSP{DA/ID}$ in the balancing perimeter of the BRPsource for each quarter of an hour of the activation period.
+This volume is equal to the sum of the volume in [MW] per Delivery Point for all the Delivery Points of the portfolio of the BRPsource.
+This information is based on the distribution of the activated flexibility volume across the various Delivery Points, as communicated by the $FSP{DA/ID}$ to Elia in FSP-Notification 0.